iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

    who can help you think of new ideas, new ways of doing things.
 Mix with people of different occupational and social interests.

+# You Are What You Think You Are

+1. Look important; it helps you think important.
+Your appearance talks to you.
+Be sure it lifts your spirits and builds your confidence.
+Your appearance talks to others.
+   Make certain it says.
+"Here is an important person: intelligent. prosperous. and dependable."

+2. Think your work is important.
+Think this way; and you will receive mental signals on how to do your job better.
+Think your work is important, and your subordinates will think their work is important too.

+3. Give yourself a pep talk several times daily.
+Build a "sellyourself-to-yourself" commercial.
+   Remind yourself at every opportunity that you're a first-class person.

+4. In all of life's situations, ask yourself, "Is this the way an important person thinks?"
+Then obey the answer.